How the backlog may reshape the future of the courts

 Maneuvering through this environment will involve a great deal of foresight and innovation.
-What transpires during these times will likely give us insight as to how the courts will continue to progress—and may even offer a glimpse into the court of the future of legal tech.
+What transpires during these times will likely give us insight as to how the courts will continue to progress—and may even offer a glimpse into the court of the future.

 What have courts been doing so far?

 Judges, attorneys, and clients have adapted quickly to the virtual courtroom setting.
 Using tools like Zoom, YouTube, and even Facebook Live, the court system has often kept up with non-jury hearings and other matters while maintaining the standards expected of a public hearing.
 They have worked through many of the glitches of using legal technology, and they now feel relatively comfortable in this new way of operating.

 In fact, some judges have noted that virtual courtrooms have increased their efficiency in getting through those proceedings.
 Going virtual has eliminated the need for judges to travel to different courts; less traveling means they can get through their dockets much more quickly.
 The same time-saving benefit holds true for attorneys and their clients.